 Households with solar PV may help to reduce wholesale generation prices through what is known as the "merit order effect".
 It takes its name from the way in which the NEM operates.
 Generators bid at five-minute intervals to dispatch electricity to the grid.
 Those who have submitted the lowest bids get to dispatch their electricity before higher cost generators, until the total amount of electricity dispatched equals demand during that five-minute period.
-All generators are paid the price bid by the last accepted generator.
-20
+All generators are paid the price bid by the last accepted generator.20 thereby reducing the price received by all generators and lowering

 The generation of electricity by solar PV installed on household and business roofs reduces the amount of electricity demanded from the wholesale electricity market.
-This means that the last accepted generator will now be lower cost than previously, tonne.
+This means that the last accepted generator will now be lower cost than previously, the price for consumers.